-Author has written 238 stories for Lord of the Rings, and Harry Potter.
+Author has written 247 stories for Lord of the Rings, Harry Potter, Parodies and Spoofs, Pride and Prejudice, and Star Wars.

 1/1/07: Happy 2007, y'all!
 I'm not much of one for talking about myself, but decided I ought to tell you a little bit, since this is called a "profile" rather than a "blog"!
 I've been writing stories in various capacities most of my life, though usually just for my own amusement or in letters to friends with a similar interest.
 I was aware of fan fiction through the old printed fanzines from Star Trek days (the original series) and then Star Wars, so I discovered online fanzines when I was done reading the most recent Harry Potter book and needed something to tide me over until the next one came out.
 That led me here, got me involved with LothirielofRohan who also writes Harry Potter fiction in addition to LOTR, and after I read her first LOTR story, I watched the movies and bought the books and...well, the rest is history.
 I'm single, living in the somewhat-chilly-just-now Southern California though I'm originally from Kentucky.
 My main focuses outside writing are Church work and genealogy.
 Though I work as a secretary now, in my younger days I worked on race tracks and horse farms (thoroughbreds and standardbreds).
 So now you know!
 (Not that you really cared!)